 The Spline tool works similar to the Line tool, except the input-output line will be curved through your breakpoints.

-You can move any of the vertices if you want to edit them.
+You can move any of the vertices to edit them.
 Hover over a vertex, click and hold the mouse button, and move the vertex to the desired position on the histogram.
-If you want to remove any of vertices, hover over the vertex, select it, right-click, and choose Delete selected point.
-The Smooth button is used to smooth the line rather than having abrupt changes per your breakpoint settings.
+To remove any of the vertices, hover over the vertex, select it, right-click, and choose Delete selected point.
+The Smooth button is used to smooth the curve rather than abrupt changes occurring pursuant to your breakpoint settings.

 While you view the histogram, there are several tools you can use to query the data.
 The Information For Selected Area tool is used to highlight a portion of the histogram and the highlighted data is shown in the Information section.
 The Cumulative button is used to change the display of the graph.
 Instead of showing the histogram distribution, two ascending curves are displayed, showing the input and output values for the input data and the stretched values.
 To return to the histogram view, click the Cumulative button again to turn off the cumulative view.